EMCC SENIOR PRACTITIONER IN COACHING

 Fees are £3,150.00.
 (No VAT payable)

 A deposit of £900 is required upon booking to secure your place and the full fee must be paid in full a minimum of 30 days before the start of the course.
 The full terms and conditions with information regarding deposits and refunds is on the application form.

-An extra £360 is payable if you take the option to fast-track to EMCC accreditation (EIA) in addition to gaining your qualification.
-You can decide to add this at any point during the programme, but it is recommended that you do.
-The price covers the EMCC EIA application and affiliate membership fee, plus a small admin charge for me to process this on your behalf.
+Fast-track accreditation: An extra £350 is payable if you take the option to fast-track to EMCC accreditation (EIA) in addition to gaining your qualification.
+You can decide to add this – or not – at any point during the programme, but it is recommended that you do.
+The price covers the EMCC EIA application, plus a small admin charge for me to process this on your behalf.
 Doing this through your training provider is seamless and is a fraction of the cost of applying post-programme.
 In addition, you will need to become a member of EMCC UK (which also gives you free membership of EMCC Global) which you can obtain at a saving of 25% whist on my course (£99 at time of writing).